RedVoxInc/redvox-python-sdk/docs/python_sdk/station/README.md

 9. `audio_sample_rate_nominal_hz`: float of nominal sample rate of audio component in hz, default np.nan
 10. `is_audio_scrambled`: boolean; True if audio data is scrambled, default False
 11. `is_timestamps_updated`: boolean; True if timestamps have been altered from original data values, default False
-12. `timesync_analysis`: TimeSyncAnalysis object; contains information about the station's timing values
+12. `timesync_analysis`: TimeSyncAnalysis object; contains information about the station's timing values.
+Refer to the [Timesync Documentation](#timesync-and-offset-model) for more information

 _[Table of Contents](#table-of-contents)_